 Reasons to address spirituality and religious heritage as part of cultural diversity:

-- Recognized standard of care.
-The Joint Council for Accreditation of Healthcare Organizations (JCAHO) has recognized the influence of spirituality on hospitalized patients by requiring a hospital chaplain or access to pastoral services in the standards for accreditation of all hospitals since 1999.
-According to the JCAHO, a spiritual assessment should be performed on every patient, identifying, “at a minimum,” the patient’s denomination, beliefs, and spiritual practices.
+- JCAHO has a recognized standard of care.
+The Joint Commission on Accreditation of Healthcare Organizations (JCAHO) has recognized the influence of spirituality on hospitalized patients by requiring a hospital chaplain or pastoral services in the standards for accreditation of all hospitals since 1999.
+According to the JCAHO, a spiritual assessment should be performed on every patient, identifying “at a minimum” the patient’s denomination, beliefs and spiritual practices.

-- Better care for patients.
-Clinicians should be aware of the more common health beliefs of religious groups in their practice, so that they will be able to better counsel and care for their patients.
-Health beliefs vary according to culture, education, and experience.
-Religious beliefs can be very strong and can be the deciding factor in medical decisions like abortion or withdrawal of life support.
+- Knowledge of religious beliefs means better care for patients.
+Clinicians should be aware of the more common health beliefs of religious groups in order to better counsel and care for patients.
+Health beliefs vary according to culture, education and experience.
+Religious beliefs can be very strong and can be the deciding factor in medical decisions.

-While individuals’ beliefs do not always coincide with the principles of a specific religious code, health professionals should be aware of the major moral and religious norms that guide the medical decision-making of many patients.
-Physicians should be especially mindful of potentially strong religion-based health beliefs when discussing life and death issues, contraception, abortion, and euthanasia.
+Health professionals should be aware of the major moral and religious norms that guide the medical decision-making of many patients.
+Physicians should be especially mindful of potentially strong religion-based health beliefs when discussing advance care planning and treatment options regarding blood products, contraception, abortion and euthanasia.

 - What is a spiritual history?

-Taking a spiritual history is the process of gathering relevant information from a patient about spiritual values, religious beliefs, spiritual needs and concerns, and whatever gives the patient’s life and illness meaning.
-It should also include questions about how their religious and spiritual views affect their health, whether they use religious coping, whether they have specific spiritual concerns at the time, and whether they have a minister or other spiritual counselor on whom to call.
+Taking a spiritual history is the gathering of information from a patient about spiritual values, religious beliefs, spiritual needs and concerns, and what gives the patient’s life meaning in order to understand how to best take care of the patient.
+It should include questions about how patients’ religious and spiritual views affect their health, whether they use religious and/or spiritual coping, whether they have specific spiritual concerns at the time, and whether they have a community of faith, including a faith leader or other spiritual counselor to call.

 - When should I take a spiritual history?

-Taking a spiritual history should be incorporated into the work-up of all hospital patients, new patients, seriously ill patients, or in those with stress, distress, substance abuse or issues related to spiritual or religious views.
+It should be incorporated into the work-up of all hospital patients, including seriously ill patients, those with stress or distress, patients with substance use disorder, and those with issues related to spiritual or religious views.